01-edu/public/subjects/corewar/README.md

 In this project you are indeed creating a Turing Complete machine largely inspired by Von Neumann architecture (which is still how today's processors works).

-### How your programs will be tested

-#### Bonus
+### Bonus

-Those bonus will be evaluated only if the Assembler and the VM are perfect.
+Those bonuses will be evaluated only if the Assembler and the VM are perfect.
 You can use external libraries (for example graphic libraries) in order to achieve them.

 - Create a disassembler that will take binary as input and return a `.s` file as output.
 - Create a visualizer to show what is happening in the VM in real time.
--
+- Introduce arithmetic operations support in the Assembly language.
+- Introduce a simple macro system in the Assembly language.